5 High-Protein Mediterranean Recipes for Under $1 a Serving

 4. "Tortilla" (Potato–Egg Omelette)

-This dish offers high-quality protein from eggs along with slow-burning carbohydrates from potatoes.
-A traditional tortilla uses generous olive oil, but you can create a lighter version that remains authentic, flavourful, and protein-rich without increasing cost.
+This dish offers high-quality protein from the eggs along with slow-burning carbohydrates from potatoes.
+A traditional tortilla uses a generous amount of olive oil, but you can create a lighter version that remains authentic, flavourful, and protein-rich.

 Ingredients